NVIDIA/NeMo/examples/nlp/rag/rag.md

 Settings.chunk_overlap = cfg.indexing.data.chunk_overlap
 ```

-We then load the embedder NeMo model.
-Currently, this script only support `.nemo` checkpoints.
-The wrapper around NeMo LLM to work with LLamaIndex interface is implemented at `nemo/collections/nlp/models/rag/custom_embedder.py`.
-We can trying different embedding batch size to balance the number of samples embedded at once and embedding speed.
+We then load the trained embedder NeMo model.
+Currently, this script only supports `.nemo` checkpoints.
+The wrapper around NeMo embedder to work with LLamaIndex interface is implemented at `nemo/collections/nlp/models/rag/custom_embedder.py`.
+We can try different embedding batch size to balance the number of samples embedded at once and embedding speed.

 ```
 print("Loading embedding models.")